monymony-public/react-native-tutorial/docs/basic-tutorial/advanced-features(todolist)/02-networking/networking.md

 ---
 layout: default
 title: 2.
-Networking with Axios
+Networking with axios
 parent: Advanced TodoList App
 grand_parent: Basic
 nav_order: 2
 ---
-## 2. Networking with Axios
+## 2. Networking with axios
 In this sample we will get dogs image from remote server and show it at the header thorugh ```<Image/>``` component.

 ## Steps to build it
 * Copy [master](https://github.com/JeffGuKang/react-native-tutorial)
-* Go to /Examples/BasicTutorial/AdvancedFeatures/01refactor.
+* Go to /Examples/BasicTutorial/AdvancedFeatures/01refactor
 * Install npm packages:
 ```
 npm install
 ```

-* Install Axios from npm [Axios](https://github.com/axios/axios) is promise based HTTP client.
+* Install axios from npm if you need it.
+[Axios](https://github.com/axios/axios) is promise based HTTP client.
 You can easily make HTTP requests by using it.
 ```
-npm install Axios
+npm install axios
 ```
 * Create config foler in the root folder.
 * Create axios.js in the config folder.